janneshopman/RKSymFoam/README.md

 in the "libraries/RungeKuttaSchemes" directory
 * Cases are run exactly the same way as by any other OpenFOAM solver
-* A transport model has to be chosen in "constant/tansportProperties", similar to the usage of pimplFoam.
+* A transport model has to be chosen in "constant/tansportProperties", similar to the usage of pimpleFoam.
 * A turbulence model has to be chosen in "constant/turbulenceProperties" file, similar to the usage of pimpleFoam.
 * If you want to run a DNS, set the transport model to Newtonian (1) and